Ivanka Trump Granted Three New Chinese Trademarks On Same Day She Dined With China's President

 It is unclear what legal and/or ethical impacts of Ivanka Trump’s new Chinese trademarks could emerge, or what effects those impacts could have on her father’s presidency.

-One thing that is clear is that Donald Trump waged political war on China before and throughout his campaign and leading up to his swearing in.
-From bashing drone theft to calling global warming a Chinese conspiracy to blasting the nation as a currency manipulator, he rarely let up both on social media and at speaking engagements.
+One thing that is clear is that Donald Trump waged political war on China before, throughout his campaign and leading up to his swearing in.
+From bashing drone theft to calling global warming a Chinese conspiracy, to blasting the nation as a currency manipulator, he rarely let up both on social media and at speaking engagements.

 We should tell China that we don't want the drone they stole back.- let them keep it!